Background Information about the partnership

 Together the three organisations have a history of interconnections and relationships spanning back over a decade.
 Clive has worked for several years with Dr Claire Hamshire Research Institute for Health and Social Change at MMU and joined the Playful Learning conference and community there in 2016.
 Evelyn and Suzie have been working closely with Sara and Clive over the last six years through Creativeworks London and on TCCE projects including our inaugural conference at The British Library in 2012.
 Finally, Ian Gibbs, formerly at MMU and now at City, brought MMU together with City and TCCE.
 Ian worked with Suzie and Evelyn in the early days of TCCE when he was at Goldsmiths.

 The Arts Council's Building Resilience Fund

 This fund, awarded to four external organisations, aims to increase the resilience of up to 100 cultural organisations, providing learning, insight, expertise, skills development and resources that can be shared and used more widely to increase resilience across the sector.
-Starting in September 2017, each strand of the programme will work with up to 25 organisations, exploring, piloting and delivering different approaches to long-term sustainability.
+Starting in September 2017, each strand of the programme worked with up to 25 organisations, exploring, piloting and delivering different approaches to long-term sustainability.